-- Among only seven percent of health care organizations nationwide to have a comprehensive, integrated electronic health record system that provides real-time, paperless access to patient information.
+- Among the first health care organizations in the U.S. to have a comprehensive, integrated electronic health record that provides real-time, paperless access to patient information.

-- MyMercy, a new web-based service, allows patients to connect online with their doctors, see medical information, view test results, renew prescriptions and schedule appointments using a personal computer or smart phone.
+- MyMercy, a free service, allows patients to connect online with their doctors, plus see medical information, view test results, renew prescriptions, schedule appointments and e-visits using a personal computer, tablet or smartphone.

 - Telemedicine allows patients to have virtual visits with specialists from miles away through a secure video connection.

 - Electronic intensive care unit (eICU) system which provides remote monitoring of intensive care patients.

 - Joint Commission Gold Seal of Approval in both hip and knee joint replacement

 - Earned the designation of Chest Pain Center with PCI (percutaneous coronary intervention) from the Society of Chest Pain Centers